 - On request, provide a printed copy of our Feedback Policy to any interested stakeholder, and

-- If required, explain our Feedback Policy in an appropriate fashion (including via translating or interpreting services, or using communication aids as appropriate.
+- If required, explain our Feedback Policy in an appropriate fashion (including via translating or interpreting services, or using communication aids as appropriate).

-1. How complaints can be made
+1. How feedback can be provided

 Feedback can be provided to HPC by any stakeholder external to HPC, including consumers and family members, friends or carers; HPC members and GPs; partner organisations; or other members of the public.

 You can provide feedback or make a complaint by:

 - Completing the ‘Feedback’ form on the Hunter Primary Care website Contact Us page:

 PO Box 572